-Companies who join the Network for Responsible Business can access our Business Action on Education programmes.
+Companies who join the Network for Responsible Business can access our education programmes, tackling these key issues:

 Nationally some schools experience a higher than average rate of students leaving before completing their Leaving Certificate.
+Our aim has been to increase the student retention rates in these schools.
 By matching companies with these schools we provide numerous opportunities for students to gain insights into some of Ireland’s largest companies, their career opportunities and to help them broaden their horizons.
 Employees can provide one to one mentoring to students at risk and the impacts on both students and employees is significant.